Helicity-dependent extension of the McLerran-Venugopalan model: Generalization to helicity-dependent case

 Helicity-dependent interactions of a probe with the background field generated by the polarized target are given by the sub-eikonal vertices were calculated in \cite{Kovchegov:2017lsr,Kovchegov:2018znm} resulting in the so-called quark and gluon ``polarized Wilson lines"

 and

-for the quark and gluon interaction with the polarized proton or nucleus. \end{widetext} Here, $p_1^+$ is the large light-cone momentum of the interacting parton in the proton, $s$ is the center-of-mass scattering energy squared between the quark or gluon in the projectile and the above-mentioned parton, while the light-cone Wilson lines are denoted by
+for the quark and gluon interaction with the polarized nucleus. \end{widetext} Here, $p_1^+$ is the large light-cone momentum of the interacting parton in the nucleus, $s$ is the center-of-mass scattering energy squared between the quark or gluon in the projectile and the above-mentioned parton, while the light-cone Wilson lines are denoted by

 for the fundamental representation and by

 for the adjoint representation.
 (Calligraphic notation for the field ${\cal A}^+$ and field strength ${\cal F}^{12}$ indicate adjoint representation.)